-Let’s continue our puzzles discussion today with another puzzle type – time measurement using an hourglass.
+Let’s continue our puzzles discussion today with another interesting hourglass puzzle – time measurement using an hourglass.

 This is what it looks like: